 2. Take Care of Your Trees

 In the interest of protecting your outdoor condenser from impact-related damage, you definitely want to take good care of your trees.
-A surprisingly large amount of winterizing your HVAC system involves caring for things that tower over or directly abut its condenser.
+A surprisingly large amount of winterizing your HVAC system involves caring for things that tower over or directly about its condenser.
 Having your trees professionally limbed before winter starts will ensure that weak and dying branches are safely taken down.
 This is far preferable to having them break off unexpectedly.

 3. Have Your Roof Inspected

 Roof maintenance is also important.
 Schedule your annual roofing inspection and have loose or damaged shingles and tiles replaced.
-Not only will this protect both your roofing substrate and the interior of your home from moisture damage, but it will also ensure that these things don’t go sliding off onto your condenser.
+Not only will this protect both your roofing substrate and the interior of your home from moisture damage, but it will also ensure that these things don’t slide off onto your condenser.
 This is also a good time to make sure that your gutters and downspouts are securely attached to the building and that they’re free and clear of debris.
 This way, accumulations of damp, organic matter don’t become so heavy that your gutters actually detach and fall on your condenser.

 4. Have Your Air Conditioner Tuned Up